 How to reheat Potatoes and Onions

-You want to keep the crispy texture of the potatoes even if you’re enjoying them the next day.
-Heat your oven to 400º and place them on a baking sheet for about 10-15 minutes, until they turn crispy.
+These are best served right out of the oven, but if you have leftovers, you’ll have to crisp them up in the oven, the microwave won’t work.
+Heat your oven to 400º and place them on a baking sheet for about 10-15 minutes, until they turn crispy again.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.